How Hot is Too Hot for Raspberry Pi? 2020-02-12

 How does Pi deal with overheating?

-A common issue with Raspberry Pi is overheating and the resulting loss of performance and risk of long-term damage to the components when the board is exposed to high temperatures.
+A reported issue with Raspberry Pi can be overheating, with a resulting loss of performance, when the board is exposed to high temperatures.

 What is the maximum operating temperature of a Raspberry Pi?